mghasemi/sksurrogate/readme.rst

 hyperparameter optimization for machine learning models and optimized pipeline design (AutoML).

 The version of the surrogate optimization implemented here heavily relies on regressors.
-A custome regressor based on Hilbert Space techniques is implemented, but all ``scikit-learn`` regressors are accepted for optimization.
+A custom regressor based on Hilbert Space techniques is implemented, but all ``scikit-learn`` regressors are accepted for optimization.

-Finding an optimized pipeline -based on a given list of transformers and estimators- is a time consuming task.
-A version of evolutionary optimization has ben implemented to reduce tis time in lieu of global optimality.
+Finding an optimized pipeline -based on a given list of transformers and estimators is a time-consuming task.
+A version of evolutionary optimization has been implemented to reduce its time in lieu of global optimality.

 Dependencies
 ----------------